thoni56/joomla_plugin_conditionaltext/README.md

 # Joomla Conditional Text plugin

-Joomla 4 compatible plugin to conditionally show/hide parts of the text of a Joomla article.
+Joomla 4 and 5 compatible plugin to conditionally show/hide parts of the text of a Joomla article.

 Inspired by the OSD Content Restriction plugin by Open Source Design for Joomla 2.5 and 3.
 Rewritten for Joomla 4.